 - Affordability: does the price match the value?

-Essentially, what you want is a multivitamin formula that uses only highly bioavailable ingredient forms at effective dosages delivered in clean, green, synthetic-free capsules.
+Essentially, what you want is a multivitamin formula that uses only the best and most highly bioavailable ingredient forms at effective dosages delivered in clean, green, synthetic-free capsules.
 No artificial sweeteners or tablet preservatives or gimmicky additions (again, e.g., caffeine).

 NutriGenesis®: Nature-Identical, Vegan-Friendly Micronutrients